Monday

 Growing Basil

 Cultivate basil in full sun and provide it with well-drained soil that has a layer of mulch to reduce moisture loss.
-An annual, basil can't tolerate frost, and doesn't like windy spots, so keep it in a sheltered area near a wall or fence.
+Basil can't tolerate frost and doesn't like windy spots, so keep it in a sheltered area near a wall or fence.
 If providing consistent moisture is a problem, find a spot with afternoon shade, which basil will tolerate better than going dry between waterings.
-Plant seedlings eight inches apart, and avoid watering late in the afternoon or evening.
+Plant seedlings eight inches apart, and avoid watering late in the afternoon or evening to discourage mildew.

 Growing Basil Indoors